 Virtual Hike: Experience the Regional Parks with a digital-based program hosted by one of our naturalists in the field.
-Program themes, of Plants or Habitats, align with NGSS.
+Program themes align with NGSS.

 Naturalist in the Classroom: We can teach your class from a variety of nature-related topics including Plants, Reptiles/Amphibians, or Lifecycles.

 The Mobile Fish Exhibit is a 1500-gallon aquarium on wheels housing the most diverse collection of California Freshwater Fish.

-The Mobile Fish Exhibit provides a fantastic view of the otherwise invisible underwater world, and is a great jumping off point for conversations about aquatic resource preservation & protection, as well as recreational fishing.
+The Mobile Fish Exhibit provides a fantastic view of the otherwise invisible underwater world, and is a great jumping off point for conversations about aquatic resource preservation & protection.

-The Fish Friends Club is a free program that brings the Mobile Fish Exhibit to schools.
-Open to qualifying public elementary schools in Alameda and Contra Costa Counties!
+Fish Friends: The Fish Friends Club is a free program that brings the Mobile Fish Exhibit to schools.
+Open to qualifying public elementary schools in Alameda and Contra Costa Counties.
 The program connects our everyday interactions with trash and litter to our effect on the environment and food chain.

 This program is subject to availability and requires one lead teacher to act as the coordinator for the entire school.
 A minimum of 300 students is required.